Eshwar1502/Eshwar1502/profile-banner/README.md

 | Every `id` must stay unique within a file | Clip paths and gradients are referenced by id |
 | Keep `viewBox="0 0 1180 610"` + `width="100%"` | This is what makes it responsive in a README |

+**Never let `clip-path` be the only thing separating two overlapping elements.** WebKit renders README SVGs as images and drops `clip-path` on `<text>` in that mode while still running the SMIL opacity animations — so anything relying on a clip to stay hidden gets painted.
+The five role phrases share one baseline, and on Safari that showed up as all five stacked into an unreadable blur.
+Each phrase now also carries a discrete `opacity` window, and each ASCII line an opacity reveal, so the clip only adds the character-level typing on renderers that honour it.
+If you add another overlapping element, give it an opacity gate too.

 Two known limitations that are **not** bugs:

 - **Hover does nothing on GitHub.** The `.pill:hover` / `.soc:hover` rules in the `<style>` block